 Out in the showrooms, what buyers saw was, for all the build up, a fairly conventional sedan and coupe that didn’t break any new ground in the styling department.
 The look was in the mainstream and as befitted the “space” connotation, the body was a space frame-like arrangement, with thermo formed plastic providing the skin.

-The engine owed nothing to any other GM product, with a smooth, pleasing 1.9 L aluminum four that made good use of the power band while returning upper 30′s mileage on 87 regular.
+The engine owed nothing to any other GM product, with a 1.9 L aluminum four that made good use of the power band while returning upper 30’s mileage on 87 regular.
+It wasn’t as refined and smooth as the class leader Honda Civic’s.
 The engine technology made use of the “lost foam” casting process that saved money which helped meet the cars price target.
 Saturn had gotten it right.
 Sales went in a straight line upwards during the first heady years after launch, and the car won numerous (well deserved) awards.

 By 1994, Saturn was gearing up to build and sell 200,000 cars.
 That summer, the company staged an event that was to become a phenomenon and garner no small amount of (free) publicity.
 The Saturn Homecoming event in Spring Hill attracted over 40,000 owners, former owners and wanna be owners from all over the world for three days in June of 1994.
 It was akin to a family-friendly Woodstock on Wheels.
 The world’s largest car company had found a way to connect with customers that didn’t involve 30 second ads on TV or self serving press releases.
 Saturn (the car) and Saturn (the company) had seemingly done the impossible for GM.